 03.05.17 - Which? report identifies need for partnership approach with operators to 4G extend mobile coverage

 Mobile UK responds to the Which? and OpenSignal report on 4G coverage across the UK.

 Mobile UK strongly supports the Government’s proposals, set out in its Housing White Paper, to require local authorities to have planning polices setting out how high quality digital infrastructure will be delivered in their area, and accessible from a range of providers.

-17.04.17 - Industrial Strategy: Mobile connectivity must be at the heart of Government plans to modernise UK economy
+17.04.17 - Industrial Strategy: Mobile connectivity must be at the heart of Government's plans to modernise the UK economy